openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 > Please, note that
 > * the model `person-vehicle-bike-detection-crossroad-0078` returns for persons the category index 1, it is the default value for the demo
 > * the model `person-vehicle-bike-detection-crossroad-1016` returns for persons the category index 2, so for the demo to work correctly, the command line parameter `-person_label 2` should be added.

+You can save processed results to a Motion JPEG AVI file or separate JPEG or PNG files using the `-o` option:

+* To save processed results in an AVI file, specify the name of the output file with `avi` extension, for example: `-o output.avi`.
+* To save processed results as images, specify the template name of the output image file with `jpg` or `png` extension, for example: `-o output_%03d.jpg`.
+The actual file names are constructed from the template at runtime by replacing regular expression `%03d` with the frame number, resulting in the following: `output_000.jpg`, `output_001.jpg`, and so on.
+To avoid disk space overrun in case of continuous input stream, like camera, you can limit the amount of data stored in the output file(s) with the `limit` option.
+The default value is 1000.
+To change it, you can apply the `-limit N` option, where `N` is the number of frames to store.

+>**NOTE**: Windows* systems may not have the Motion JPEG codec installed by default.
+If this is the case, OpenCV FFMPEG backend can be downloaded by the PowerShell script provided with the OpenVINO install package and located at `<INSTALL_DIR>/opencv/ffmpeg-download.ps1`.
+Run the script with Administrative privileges.
+Alternatively, you can save results as images.

 ## Demo Output